 - Incomplete classroom assignment.
 The student has not been able to complete the required class or laboratory assignments for a reason other than lack of adequate effort.
 A request for temporary delay of the final course grade because of incomplete class or laboratory work can be made only if the student has a passing average on the classwork or laboratory work already completed and has taken and passed the final examination (unless a final examination is not given in the course or the student is unable to take the examination for reasons indicated in the previous paragraph).

 - Reexamination petition.
-Only a student who has a grade average of at least C- on all classwork and laboratory work submitted before the final examination may request a temporary delay of the final course grade because he or she failed the final examination, which is the examination given during the final examination period as defined in the official examination schedule.
+Only a student who has a grade average of at least C- on all classwork and laboratory work submitted before the final examination may request a temporary delay of the final course grade because the student failed the final examination, which is the examination given during the final examination period as defined in the official examination schedule.
 If the instructor denies the student’s reexamination petition, the student’s final course grade remains as originally determined.
 If the instructor grants the petition, and the student earns a grade of at least C- on the reexamination, then the instructor substitutes the reexamination grade for the original examination grade in determining the student’s final course grade.
 If the instructor grants the petition, and the student earns a grade on the reexamination of less than C-, then a final course grade of F must be recorded.

-Assignment of the symbol X by the registrar.
 If a faculty member fails to report a grade for a student, the registrar enters the symbol X; an X is also entered for a student who is given the symbol CR by the instructor when the student is not registered for the course on the pass/fail or credit/no credit basis.
 In either case, the student should contact the instructor promptly so that a final grade may be reported to the registrar.
 If no final grade is reported, the symbol X is converted to a grade of F or the symbol I as described in the following section.

 Replacement of the Symbol X with a Grade or the Symbol I